 Oct.
 11, 1967: Spacecraft deliberately crashed on the Moon

 In Depth: Lunar Orbiter 2

 Lunar Orbiter 2’s mission was to photograph 13 primary and 17 secondary landings sites for the Apollo program in the northern region of the Moon’s near side equatorial area.

 On Nov.
-18, 1966 it began its photography mission, returning excellent quality medium and high-resolution photographs, including the impact point of Ranger 8.
-The spacecraft ended its photography mission on Nov.
-26, 1966 and transmission of the images was concluded by Dec.
-7, 1966, by which time the probe had transmitted back 211 pictures of both the near side and large areas of the far side.
+18, 1966, Lunar Orbiter 2 began its photography mission, returning excellent quality medium and high-resolution photographs, including the impact point of Ranger 8.
+The spacecraft ended its photography mission Nov.
+26, 1966, and transmission of the images was concluded Dec.
+7, 1966, by which time the probe had transmitted back 211 pictures of both the near side of the Moon and large areas of the far side.

 On Nov.
 23, 1966, Lunar Orbiter 2 took perhaps the most memorable photo of any in the series, a spectacular shot looking across the Copernicus crater from an altitude of only 28 miles (45 kilometers) that vividly emphasized the three-dimensional nature of the lunar surface.

 On Dec.
 8, 1966, after the main photographic mission was over, Lunar Orbiter 2 fired its main engine to change its orbital plane in order to provide tracking data of the Moon’s gravitational field over a wider swath.